 Course description

-Rapid increases in computational power and the explosion of Internet, social media and mobile phone use have radically changed our lives, the way we interact with each other and our behavior, including demographic choices and constraints.
+Rapid increases in computational power and the explosion of Internet, social media and mobile phones use have radically changed our lives, the way we interact with each other and our behavior, including demographic choices and constraints.
 The digitalization of our lives has also led to the so-called “data revolution” that is transforming social sciences.
-In this course, we will study how traditional methods used in social sciences can help us make sense of new data sources, and how these new data sources may require new approaches.
+In this course, participants will learn how traditional methods used in social sciences can help us make sense of new data sources, and how these new data sources may require new methodological approaches.

 Goals

-We will discuss a number of substantive topics related to the emergence of (big) data-driven discovery in social sciences, with emphasis on population processes.
+We will discuss a number of substantive topics related to the emergence of (big) data-driven discovery in the social sciences, with emphasis on population processes.
 By the end of the course, students will be familiar with relevant literature at the intersection of demographic research and computational social science.
 The main goals of the course are

 to introduce students to recent substantive advances in the field of Digital and Computational Demography

-to develop critical thinking about modern demographic analysis and (big) data-driven discovery
+to induce critical thinking about modern demographic analysis and (big) data-driven discovery

-to learn some of the methods, approaches and tools of data science in the context of population research
+to introduce students to some of the methods, approaches and tools of data science in the context of population research

 Organisation and examination

-This course consist of four lectures, one assignment, and some take-away exercises.
+This course consists of four lectures, one assignment, and some take-away exercises.
 There are required and optional readings each week (all of them can be downloaded using this link).
 Only the former are obligatory but students will benefit from reading the latter before the class as well.
-There is no exam but an assignment needs to be turned in at the end of the week (see section Assignment).
+There is no exam, but a final assignment needs to be turned in at the end of the week (see section Assignment).

 Final assignment